Visit Us

 Click here for detailed information on our health, safety, and sanitation protocols, along with tips for keeping kids (and adults) healthy while at Thinkery.

-The Museum reserves the right to refuse admission, revoke Membership, control occupancy, or eject any person whose conduct is deemed by the management to be disorderly or do not comply with this Code of Conduct.
+The Museum reserves the right to refuse admission, revoke Membership, control occupancy, or eject any person whose conduct is deemed by the management to be disorderly or does not comply with this Code of Conduct.

 Parking and Transportation